someone5678/SD-CustomSetupScripts/README.md

 ## Note

 1. Most of custom apps will installed on your SDCard.
+2. These scripts are considered to use with EmuDeck.
+So scripts will point out EmuDeck's folders.
-2. When add these scripts to Steam Library setup like below will gave you much better experience.
+3. When add these scripts to Steam Library setup like below will gave you much better experience.

 TARGET:
 ```